-The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

 Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

-Signs Of Kidney Failure High Blood Pressure
+Signs Of Kidney Failure Mayo Clinic

 Grape seed extract, It is believed that the extract contains antioxidants which provide the kidneys with an anti-inflammatory agent.
 This agent, it’s believed, assists in reversing kidney disease.